ajavamind/A3DCamera/docs/PhotoBooth.md

 It is connected to the local WIFI network.
 It saves 3D SBS (side-by-side), anaglyph, and both left and right photos at maximum resolution taken.
 It adjusts SBS and anaglyph photos for parallax and vertical alignment before saving.
+The SBS images have reduced resolution because the camera has limited RAM memory for processing images.

 ## Buzzer Box
 This is a repurposed Bluetooth mouse connected to the XReal Beam Pro.